bndtools/bnd/biz.aQute.bnd.gradle/README.md

-These plugins requires at least Gradle 5.3 for Java 8 to Java 12, at least Gradle 6.0 for Java 13, at least Gradle 6.3 for Java 14, and at least Gradle 6.7 for Java 15.
+These plugins requires at least Gradle 5.3 for Java 8 to Java 12, at least Gradle 6.0 for Java 13, at least Gradle 6.3 for Java 14, at least Gradle 6.7 for Java 15, and at least Gradle 7.0 for Java 16.

 This README represents the capabilities and features of the Bnd Gradle Plugins in the branch containing this README.
 So for the `master` branch, this will be the [latest development SNAPSHOT build](#using-the-latest-development-snapshot-build-of-the-bnd-gradle-plugins).